ej4592/dnd_bot/README.md

 ## Setup and Configuration

-To host and run your own instance of DiceBot, you can follow these steps:
+To host and run your own instance of DnDBot, you can follow these steps:

-1. Clone the DiceBot repository: `git clone https://github.com/your-username/dicebot.git`
+1. Clone the DnDBot repository: `git clone https://github.com/your-username/DnDBot.git`

 2. Install the dependencies using a package manager like npm or yarn: `npm install` or `yarn install`